 Since we can apply 1 month in advance of arrival only, the application will be submitted no sooner than 1 month prior to the trip.
 However, if you are planning to travel in a few months’ time, we will accept your application but will start the application process 1 month before the specified entry date into Singapore.

-Issued visa allows multiple entries into the country during its period of validity (9 weeks, 63 days), which begins from the date of issue of the visa.
+The issued visa allows multiple entries into the country during its period of validity (9 weeks, 63 days), which begins from the date of issue of the visa.
 Please bear in mind that the duration of each stay in Singapore cannot exceed 30 days, i.e. every time you are entering the country your passport will be accordingly stamped allowing to remain for (usually) 30 days.

-For each child a separate visa is issued regardless of whether the child has a separate passport or is included in the passport of the parent, in which case you should attach a copy of the passport page with the child’s details, and specify the passport number of their parent, where the child is included.
+For each child, a separate visa is issued regardless of whether the child has a separate passport or is included in the passport of the parent, in which case you should attach a copy of the passport page with the child’s details, and specify the passport number of their parent, where the child is included.

-PayPal allows you to make a payment with the majority of debit and credit cards.
-Since Payments by credit cards, issued in majority of the countries, can be made as a guest
+PayPal and Smoovpay allow you to make a payment with the majority of debit and credit cards.
+Since Payments by credit cards, issued in majority of the countries, can be made as a guest without creating an account.

 You might be asked to produce a return ticket.
 Even those who do not require a visa to enter Singapore are often asked to produce a return ticket when checking in on a flight.

 A visa is not required if your stay in Singapore does not exceed 4 days (96 hours) and you are arriving at and leaving Singapore by air.
 This is considered a transit.
 For example, if you are flying from Moscow to Bali through Singapore, at Singapore passport control you will be asked to produce an air ticket (and a visa if it’s required) to the third country.
 If after arriving in Singapore you are planning to take a ferry to one of the Malaysian or Indonesian islands then you are required to apply for a visa to Singapore.